solana-labs/solana/README.md

 we are using debug for infrequent debug messages, trace for potentially frequent messages and info for performance-related logging.

-Attaching to a running process with gdb
+Attaching to a running process with gdb:

 ```
 $ sudo gdb